 Protein is found in every cell of the body and is made up of long chains of amino acids.
 These amino acids are essential to all your body’s metabolic processes, and are an important building block of bones, muscles, skin, cartilage, and blood.
 While your body can make some amino acids on its own, it needs your help in covering the rest.
 Your job is to make sure you’re consuming enough protein-rich foods and supplements throughout your day – ideally at every meal – to prevent protein deficiency so you can perform at your best.

 WHERE can protein be found?

 You can find dietary protein in meat (such as lean cuts of beef and chicken), dairy products (like eggs, yogurt, and cottage cheese), nuts, and certain types of grains and beans.
 Protein from meat and other animal products are considered “complete” because they supply all the amino acids your body can’t make on its own.
 In comparison, most plant proteins are incomplete.

-Protein can also be found in a variety of bars, Ready-to-Drink (RTD) shakes, and powders.
+Protein can also be found in a variety of Ready-to-Drink (RTD) shakes, and powders.
 These supplements make it easy to increase your daily protein intake, without the hassle of cooking.
 They’re also a no-brainer when you’re on the go.
 When shopping for supplements, note that there are different types of protein.
 Here are some names you’ll commonly see on various ingredient labels: